bagbyte/BagLoginBundle/Resources/doc/config.md

         secret:                           # GooglePlus's secret
     views:
       page_not_found:                     # Page not found view
+      error:                              # This view shows an error message
       activation_email_request:           # This view handles the activation email request form
       activation_email_request_completed: # This view shows the succesfully activation email sent
       registration:                       # This view handles the registration form